How to Apply

 Please remember that when submitting your records:

-- Each patient record must be submitted as one document rather than as single, individual pages.
-Patient records that have not been collated will not be accepted.
+- Each patient record must be submitted as one document rather than single, individual pages.
+Patient records not collated will be rejected.

-- You must clearly label your records to show which section of the Evidence of Practice Questionnaire each set of records refers to.
+- You must clearly label each record to show the section of the Evidence of Practice Questionnaire to which it refers.

-If you are an educationist who does not treat patients you can use the clinical cases of chiropractic students that you have supervised rather than ones you have assessed or cared for directly.
+If you are an educationist not treating patients we will accept the clinical cases of chiropractic students you have supervised rather than those you have assessed or cared for directly.
 In this case you must make sure your role and the actions you took in relation to the patient are made clear.

-If you are a recent graduate you may use patient notes taken as part of your supervised practical sessions within your course.
+If you are a recent graduate we will accept patient notes taken as part of your supervised practical sessions within your course.

 The GCC provides information for overseas educational institutions and employers who may hold responsibility for the patient records that you wish to submit.
 This information can be found here.

 The GCC stipulates that patient confidentiality must be protected by anonymising patient records; therefore applicants must ensure that all personal data within the records are redacted or deleted before being submitted to the GCC.
 All anonymised records are used for the sole purpose of the Test of Competence.
-The GCC does not use these records for any other purpose, nor does it share them with any third parties.
+The GCC does not use these records for any other purpose, nor are they shared with third parties.

-You must provide an up-to-date copy of your CV / resume that includes your work history especially all chiropractic work you have undertaken.
+You must provide an up-to-date copy of your CV / resume that includes all of your work history especially related to chiropractic.

 After we have received your information

-Once we have received your completed paperwork, we will check it to make sure it has all the necessary details and has been completed properly.
-We will contact you if there are any missing parts, or if the information required has not been fully provided.
+Once we have received all of your paperwork by email, we will check it to ensure it is correctly and fully complete.
+If there are any missing parts, or if the information required has not been fully provided we will get back to let you know.
 Please note that in the case that we have not received all the required information, your application will be delayed.

 You should only apply for the TOC if you are confident that you will be prepared in time and you will be able to attend an interview day.

-If you decide to withdraw your application for the TOC after your place has been confirmed we will refund 50% of your fee (£1,000) if you withdraw up to 1 day before the closing date.
+If you withdraw your application for the TOC after your place has been confirmed but up to 1 day before the closing date, we will refund 50% of your fee.